-On June 1, 2010, IBC voluntarily began to continue health insurance coverage for a young adult up to age 26 who is currently covered by his or her parents’ individual or employer-sponsored health plans.
-We are taking this step, which is not required by the new health care reform law, because we believe that it is important to allow a young adult to remain on his or her parents’ plans to help families avoid a potential gap in coverage until the coverage-to-26 provision of the law takes effect.
-We recognized that unless health insurance coverage was extended earlier, many young people could lose coverage and would then need to be added back on the policy when the provision takes effect.
+Independence Blue Cross voluntarily implemented this provision in 2010 before it was required, and continued health insurance coverage for young adults up to age 26 who were covered by their parents' individual or employer-sponsored health plans.
+We took that step because we believed it was important to allow young adults to remain on their parents’ plans to help families avoid a potential gap in coverage until the coverage-to-26 provision of the law went into effect.

 2. Does this provision apply to all health plans?

 This provision applies to all individual policies and groups regardless of size and whether they are fully or self funded.
 In 2014, grandfathered plans must also offer employees the option of covering dependents up to age 26.

 6. Does this provision apply to “grandfathered” plans?

 Yes.
 This provision applies to all group plans and to individual products.
 However, for plans years that started before January 1, 2014, grandfathered plans did not have to provide coverage for adult dependents who were employed and eligible for coverage through their employer.
 For plan years beginning on or after January 1, 2014, all plans, including those with grandfathered status, must cover all dependents under 26 even if the dependent is employed and is eligible for coverage through his or her employer.